Skip to main content

 echo "πŸ“œ Installing hardened auditd rules..."

-sudo tee /etc/audit/rules.d/hardening.rules >/dev/null << "EOF"
+sudo tee /etc/audit/rules.d/hardening.rules >/dev/null <<'EOF'

 ## ===============================